-Joel McCartney enters his third season at the helm of the Cougar volleyball program.
-McCartney currently boasts a career record of 373-198 (.653).
-He looks to build upon a season where he steered the University of Sioux Falls program through the NCAA Division II process and recorded five league wins in their first season as a member of the Northern Sun Intercollegiate Conference.
+Joel McCartney is no stranger to success and enters his fourth season at the helm of the Cougar volleyball program.
+McCartney currently boasts a career record of 392-210 (.651).
+During his time at USF, he has steered the program’s foray into NCAA Division II competition and led the Cougars to unforeseen heights in just their second season as a member of the nationally regarded Northern Sun Intercollegiate Conference.

-The Cougars went 14-16 in McCartney’s second year and improved its offensive efficiency and its backline defense under his guidance.
+The Cougars went 14-16 in 2012 (McCartney’s second year) and improved its offensive efficiency and its backline defense under his guidance.
 The team finished with an average of 11.2 assists per set, the best mark in five years for the Cougars, and hit .215, a 20-point improvement from the 2011 season and the fifth-best hitting clip in the NSIC.

 In McCartney's first year as head coach, the Cougars finished 3rd in the Locos Grill Division II Transitional Tournament and closed out the 2011 campaign by winning seven of their last ten matches.

 A Cougar volleyball program that had struggled offensively the past few years racked up 1,764 total kills-the highest total for a USF squad since the 2003 season.

 The 2011 season will also be remembered as a collection of fantastic individual accomplishments.
 Freshman Emily Johnson recorded 451 kills, which is the fourth-best single season in school history.
 Junior college transfer Chanda Goedken (Kirkwood) also etched her name in the record book, posting 417 kills for the sixth-best single season mark.